mfarahani31/StockManagement/README.md

 # StockManagement
-This is a test repo for java interview
 ===============================================

-Develop a REST Application which manages the product stock in an E-Shop
+REST Application which manages the product stock in an E-Shop

 Conditions: